Skip to content

 Filename: hello_triangle_native/main.cpp

-And when submitting the render commands we set it as the signalFence so that it will be signalled when rendering has completed:
+We will want to know when presentation is complete.
+To do so, we set the signalFence so that it will be signalled when presenting has completed:

 1